 Arch | Classification of Arches

-- An arch may be defined as a mechanical arrangement of wedge-shaped blocks of stones or bricks mutually supporting each other also supported at the end by piers or abutments.
+- An arch may be defined as a mechanical arrangement of wedge-shaped blocks of stones or bricks mutually supporting each other and also supported at the end by piers or abutments.

 - The function of an Arch is to carry the weight of the structure above the opening because of their shape the block support each other with mutual of their personal weight also the structure remains in position on the support.

 - Intrados- Here is the inner curve from an arch.

 - Soffits- It is the inner surface of an arch.

 - Extrados- It is the outer curve of an arch.